As far as embarrassing workplace mistakes go, sending an email in error might take the cake.

 For simpler mistakes, feel free to lead with “disregard previous email” as your subject line or opener.
 This shows your recipients that you recognize a mistake has been made, and maybe you’ve provided the correct information in a follow-up email.

 “Disregard previous email” or “sorry for the typo” are two great ways to call attention to mistakes that might have caused inconvenience but don’t require a full-fledged apology letter.
 If your mistake was sending out an email early or pressing “Schedule Now” when you meant to click “Delete Draft,” these are both excellent options.

 Make it Funny!

 In our example above, there’s a bit of room to have a laugh.
-Some mistakes can be resolved by shedding light on the obvious ridiculousness of a situation, like sending out oops email subject lines like:
+Some mistakes can be resolved by addressing the obvious ridiculousness of a situation.

 - I NEED A DRINK!